Sanora-India-Pvt-Ltd/Subject_mastery_backend/API_DOCUMENTATION.md

 ```

 **Error Responses:**
-- `400`: Invalid date of birth (must be valid date, not in future, not more than 150 years ago), invalid gender, empty name fields
+- `400`: Invalid date of birth (must be valid date, not in future, not more than 150 years ago), invalid gender, empty name fields, invalid relationship status, invalid workplace structure, invalid education structure, invalid percent/CGPA values (percent must be 0-100, CGPA must be 0-10)
 - `401`: No token, invalid token, expired token

 ---